NCBI-Codeathons/bioed-2024-team-finlay/README.md

 ## Future Work
 Once students successfully complete this activity, the skills and knowledge can be applied to further topics such as:
-- Exploring the concept of R0, and how that relates to public health and the need for vaccination
+- Exploring the concept of R0, and how that relates to public health and the need for vaccination.
-- Exploring the idea of a universal vaccine for influenza More details on these topics are provided in the Instructor Guide.
+- Exploring the idea of a universal vaccine for influenza.

+More details on these topics are provided in the Instructor Guide.

+---

 # NCBI Codeathon Disclaimer
 This project was created as part of the BioEd Summit Curricula-thon, a week-long event focused on collaborative development of data-driven learning experiences.
 While we encourage you to explore and adapt this project, please be aware that NCBI does not provide ongoing support for it.